-- In recent years, various approaches to carbon pricing have been trialed in financial and capital markets, illustrating major changes in Enterprise Value based on estimated future carbon prices.
+Various approaches to carbon pricing have been trialled in financial and capital markets, illustrating major changes in Enterprise Value.

 In 1990, Finland introduced the world's first carbon tax.
 Now, more than 30 years on, "carbon pricing" is once again in the spotlight as a potentially highly effective tool for combating global warming.

 In this article, we provide an overview of the mechanism of carbon pricing, the current status of its introduction, and its future interplay with financial and capital markets.

 A carbon price adds a defined monetary cost to a specific amount of emitted greenhouse gas.
 Its ultimate aim is to reduce emissions and promote investment in low-carbon technologies by pricing something which was previously seen as “free”.